micro-ROS/micro-ROS.github.io/_docs/concepts/client_library/real-time_executor/index.md

 - `spin` - spin indefinitly

 ### Examples
+We provide the relevant code snippets how to setup the RCLC-Executor for the embedded use case and for the software design patterns in mobile robotics applications as described above.
 #### Embedded use-case

 With seqential execution the co-operative scheduling of tasks within a process can be modeled.
 The trigger condition is used to periodically activate the process which will then execute all callbacks in a pre-defined order.
 Data will be communicated using the LET-semantics.
 Every Executor is executed in its own tread, to which an appropriate priority can be assigned.